Online shopping surge delivers record revenue for UPS - WTMJ

 NEW YORK (AP) — A surge in online shopping helped UPS post record revenue during the last three months of 2020, the company said Tuesday.

-During the quarter, UPS said the daily average number of packages it delivered rose nearly 11%.
+Its biggest customer — online shopping giant Amazon — helped fuel growth.

-CEO Carol Tome expects pandemic-fueled online shopping habits to stick, even as more stores reopen.
+Amazon accounted for 13.3% of UPS’s total revenue last year, up from 11.6% the year before, said UPS CEO Carol Tome.
+She expects pandemic-fueled online shopping habits to stick, even as more stores reopen.

 “We’re in a new normal,” said Tome.
 “Even my relatives, who are older, are shopping online.
 Before, they would never do that.”